gszep/gszep.github.io/projects/interactive-dynamical-systems.md

 <figure>
   <img src="/assets/images/double-exclusive-reporter.gif"/>
-  <figcaption>Painting initial conditions with your mouse, changing paramters with sliders.</figcaption>
+  <figcaption>Painting initial conditions with your mouse, changing parameters with sliders.</figcaption>
 </figure>

 Code to run the web app is [available on GitHub](https://github.com/gszep/reaction-diffusion)